Zum Hauptinhalt springen

 Males usually call 2–10 m away from the stream, sometimes on the ground, but more often from low vegetation.
 The lound call can easily be confused with that of a cricket.

 Reproduction takes place in small to mid-sized streams.
 As in other species within the genus, tadpoles are highly specialized interstitial burrowers.
-They live among the gravel in superficial layers of the streams and are very difficult to find.
+They live under leaf litter or among the superficial layers of gravel in the stream beds and are very difficult to find.

-The tadpole is long and slender.
+The depicted tadpole is tentatively assigned to L. arayai although we could not exclude the sympatric L. sabamontanus.
+However, tadpoles of all Bornean Leptobrachella in the subgenus Leptolalax are very similar; diagnostic features have not yet been established.
+In general Leptobrachella (Leptolalax) tadpole is long and slender.
 The tail is strong and the tail fins are low.
 The oral disk forms a cup-like structure.
 The eyes are small.